open-amt-cloud-toolkit/docs/docs/Reference/powerstates.md

 ## In-band Required

-The power actions below require an in-band agent or Intel® Integrated Management and Security Status (Intel® IMSS).
+The power actions below require an in-band agent, Local Management Service (LMS), or Intel® Integrated Management and Security Status (Intel® IMSS).

+LMS is a service that runs locally on an Intel AMT device and enables local management applications to send requests and receive responses to and from the device.
+The LMS  listens for and intercepts requests directed to the Intel AMT local host and routes them to to the Management Engine via the Intel Management Engine Interface (MEI) driver.

+!!!
+Info "Installing LMS and Drivers"
+    The service installer is packaged with the Intel MEI drivers on the OEM websites.
+If Windows OS is reimaged or reinstalled, only the Intel MEI Driver is reinstalled, not LMS or IMSS.

+    If the LMS is not installed, visit the OEM website and look for download packages for Intel® IMSS or the Intel CSME driver.

    | Action #       | Power Action | Start State | Transition Description | ACPI State(s) |
    | :----------- | :------------------------ |   :------------------------ | :------------------------ | :------------------------ |